OraOpenSource/OXAR/README.md

 # Oracle XE & APEX
 The goal of this project is to make it easy for developers to quickly build and/or launch a fully functional instance of Oracle XE and APEX.
 The scripts provided in this project handles the automatic build.

-There is also a listing below of prebuilt images for popular cloud providers.
+*We would like to make pre-built appliances for the major cloud providers however it is currently against Oracle's licensing policy.
+If things change we will make things available.*

-*Note: Currently these machines are not recommended for production us as they lack backup scripts, SSL encryption for APEX, etc. These features will be implemented in future releases.*
+*Note: Currently this build is not recommended for production us as it lacks backup scripts, SSL encryption for APEX, etc. These features will be implemented in future releases.*

 # Current Software Versions
 <table>